olivarity/sidespark-server/README.md

 ## Getting Started
 Install dependencies locally using `yarn install`.

-`/utils/config.json` must be configured prior to runtime.
-Required are a Slack API key and Team ID, a URI to a Mongo database, and a valid protocol and public hostname for the Slack auth callback.
+Necessary configuration files can be found in `/config`.
+A template is provided as `default.json`.
+Multiple configuration files can be provided; usage is determined by `$NODE_ENV` (ex: setting `NODE_ENV=dev` will load from `/config/dev.json`).

-To start the local dev server, run `yarn start`.
+To start the server, run `yarn start`.
 Defaults to port 5000 unless specified in `$PORT`.

 ## Production
-Production builds are handled by Docker.
-Running `docker-compose up` will start two containers on a virtual network, one running this app on Node, and another using the stock `mongo` image.
-Connect the two with the database URI `mongodb://db:27017/<DB_NAME>`.
+Production builds can be found as Docker images in the registry.
+New builds can be created using the included Dockerfile, which will set the environment to 'production' for configuration purposes.